Online exhibits offer children's literature resources and expertise to researchers, students, and teachers around the world.

-Curated digital exhibits featuring a range of topics related to the history and creation of children's literature, featuring materials from out collections.
+Curated digital exhibits featuring a range of topics related to the history and creation of children's literature, featuring unique materials from out collections traditionally only available for on-site viewing

 Although the exhibit's contents cover four centuries of literature, The ABC of It is not a strict history of children's books.
 Rather, it is historian Leonard S. Marcus's thesis on how "books for young people have stories to tell us about ourselves," and that "behind every children's book is a vision of childhood: a shared understanding of what growing up is all about."